 African American Cultural Programs were designed by the founders in 1970 to uplift and inspire African Americans and the community.

-The Association is a non-profit organization founded for the purpose of helping the community to appreciate and preserve its railroad history.
-They currently run trips on 6 miles of track in their 1950's era diesel locomotive a few times yearly.
+Founded for the purpose of helping the community to appreciate and preserve its railroad history.

 The LCHS mission is to serve people by collecting, preserving, interpreting and presenting the history of Lorain County.